david-obrien/styleguide/_docs/Content/02-Using-plain-English.html.md

 If in doubt, just explain what the term means the first time you use it.

 ### Puns, metaphors and word play ###
-Given that some of our users may not speak English as a foreign language, we’d recommend staying away from puns, metaphors, common sayings and idioms.
-These tend to be based on words with double meanings, purposefully misspelled words or saying something but meaning something else – which can understandable be difficult for non-native speakers to understand.
+Given that some of our users may speak English as a foreign or second language, we’d recommend staying away from puns, metaphors, common sayings and idioms.
+These tend to be based on words with double meanings, purposefully misspelled words or saying something but meaning something else – which can understandably be difficult for non-native speakers to understand.
 Neurodiverse audiences may also interpret these in different ways.